Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Mature Mediterranean Fan Palm (Chamaerops humilis).
 Photo by Wiki Commons.

-The European Fan Palm is also known as Mediterranean Palm.
-This slow growing palm is native to northern Africa and the Mediterranean region of Europe.
-This palm is very attractive, bushy, evergreen that is extremely tough.
+The European Fan Palm, also known as the Mediterranean Palm, is a slow-growing palm native to northern Africa and the Mediterranean regions of Europe.
+It’s an eye-catching, dense, evergreen palm that’s incredibly resilient.

 9. Lady Palm Tree (Rhapis excelsa)